Kria™ KR260 Robotics Starter Kit

 Run Out Of Box Applications

-The TSN example applications will demonstrate Network Time Synchronization & Network Time Shaper Function that can be achieved through TSN based network infrastructure across a distributed system, which are two key features of the FPGA based TSN capabilities.
+The TSN example applications demonstrate Network Time Synchronization and Network Time Shaper Function that can be achieved through TSN based network infrastructure across a distributed system, which are two key features of the FPGA based TSN capabilities.

 Two different configurations are shown below for deterministic communication.
-After completing the initial setup from above, users can navigate to the following subsectins to evaluate desired features
+After completing the initial setup from above, you can navigate to the following subsections to evaluate the desired features:

 • Master - Slave deterministic communication with 2 KR260 boards : Network Configuration 1